 The silent "e" is somewhat Truth in Television, as after the Great Vowel Shift but before the mid-18th century, there was chaos in spelling, there being no official standards, and the pronunciations no longer being a guide.
 Words could be spelled however the author felt like spelling them, which is where we get quotes like "...bicauſe noe .2. thynges, can be moare equalle."

 The "ye," as in "ye olde" is not supposed to be pronounced like a "y", that is modern hypercorrection.
 The letter "Þ" (thorn), sometimes written or printed as "y", was one of the two letters used in Old English (not to be confused with Early Modern English, which is the English of Shakespeare's time) for the "th" sounds.
-So "ye olde" actually means "the old".
+So "ye olde" actually means and is pronounced as "the old".

 Another common error is rooted in the T-V distinction, the difference between familiar and formal you (tu-vous in French, tú-usted in Spanish, also many other languages), which was once expressed in English with thou and you until "thou" went out of style.
 As it happens, "thou" was the familiar form, how you would address your child or your buddy, while "you" was how you addressed a stranger or your boss.
 Many writers get this backwards.